A project of the NYU Furman Center, FloodzoneData.us describes the people and housing located in the U.S. floodplain.

 To estimate the subsidized housing stock in the floodplain, we used data from the National Housing Preservation Database, extracted in December 2016.

 We used 2010 decennial Census data to estimate the share of housing units within a Census tract that are in the floodplain.
 All other indicators (with the exception of subsidized housing) are from the American Community Survey 2011-2015 5-year estimates.
+The state, county, and tract spatial files are from the U.S. Census Bureau.

 We used the National Flood Hazard Layer (NFHL) last updated in May 2016.
 The NFHL covers most but not all of the U.S.; see Coverage note above.